-▶ Use of strategic meetings, events and processes
+► Use of strategic meetings, events and processes

 The EITI will identify relevant meetings, conferences, summits and other events, and seek to maximise the opportunities to leverage policy dialogue, public attention, political commitments, and media coverage.
 The EITI Global Conference, for example, is an important vehicle to reach out to broader audiences and enlist their support.
+The next Global Conference is expected in mid-2019.
+It will provide, both in the run-up and during the conference, an opportunity for engaging stakeholders from outreach targets including governments from prospected candidates and outreach priorities.

-► Strategic collaboration with like-minded initiatives and networks
+Strategic collaboration with like-minded initiatives and networks

 Every effort will be made to identify and collaborate with relevant initiatives and networks such as the Open Government Partnership in order to profile and communicate the benefits of EITI implementation.
 Key partners not yet doing so will be encouraged to include the EITI in their awareness programmes.
+The next OGP Summit will be in Georgia in July 2018 and is a good opportunity for commitments to implement.